Yvand/hugo-LDAPCP/content/docs/usage/for-developers.md

 ## How to proceed

 For that, the class LDAPCP can be inherited to create a class that will be a new, unique claims provider in SharePoint.
 [Each release](https://github.com/Yvand/LDAPCP/releases) comes with a Visual Studio sample project "LDAPCP.Developers.zip".
-It contains several sample classes that demonstrates various customizations capabilities.
+It contains several sample classes that demonstrate various customizations capabilities.

+## Things to know

-Each class inheriting LDAPCP is a unique claims provider, and only 1 can be installed at a time by the feature event receiver.
+- Each class inheriting LDAPCP is a new claims provider, uniquely defined by the name of its class.

-Common mistakes to avoid:
+- Sample project has 1 feature event receiver, and it can manage only 1 claims provider.
 - Both LDAPCP.wsp and the custom version need ldapcp.dll.
 Be aware that updating / removing one package will affect the ldapcp.dll used by the other.
-- **Always deactivate the farm feature adding the claims provider before retracting the solution**.
-[Check this page]({{< ref "/docs/usage/remove" >}}) for more information.
+- To avoid deployment issues, always deactivate the farm feature (which manages the claims provider) before retracting the solution.

 If something goes wrong during solution deployment, [check this page]({{< ref "/docs/help/fix-setup-issues" >}}) to resolve problems.